thejsway/thejsway/manuscript/intro04.md

 The easiest way to set up these tools is to add them as **extensions** (sometimes named add-ons) to your code editor.
 For Visual Studio Code, use the following links for [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 Follow the instructions provided in their documentation to setup them.

+!!! info

+    Refer to the [style guide](appendix02.md#code-quality) for more information about configuring ESLint.

 #### Organize your code

 It's important to set up your basic folder and file structure before actually starting to code.
 That way, your project will be organized, and you'll be starting off with some good programming habits.

 You should have a folder in your storage disk dedicated to coding along this book.
 The folder name doesn't matter, `thejsway-code` will do nicely.
 All local files you subsequently create will be stored in subfolders of this root folder.
 The most logical solution is to create a subfolder for each chapter of the book.

-You can either download a [predefined folder structure](https://raw.githubusercontent.com/bpesquet/thejsway/master/resources/code-skeleton.zip) or follow the next few paragraphs to create this folder structure by hand.
+You can either use a [predefined folder structure](https://github.com/thejsway/thejsway-starter-code) or follow the next few paragraphs to create this folder structure by hand.

 ##### For chapters 1 to 23